onzfonz/comp227/src/content/0/en/part0b.md

 end note
 ```

-**Create a similar diagram** depicting the situation where the user creates a new note on page <https://studies.cs.helsinki.fi/exampleapp/notes> when writing something into the text field and clicking the <i>submit</i> button.
+**Create a similar diagram** depicting the situation where the user creates a new note on page <https://studies.cs.helsinki.fi/exampleapp/notes> when writing something into the text field and clicking the ***submit*** button.

 If necessary, show operations on the browser or on the server as comments on the diagram.